 The LANG Ann Snitow Award is an award that is given every year to an undergraduate student in recognition of their work in gender and sexualities studies.

-For the Academic year of 2019-2020, the directors of Gender Studies at the New School in consultation with the Gender Studies Faculty have chosen Delia Rogers as recipient of the LANG Ann Snitow Award.
-The committee was particularly impressed with the way in which Delia has woven together the insights from black feminism, decolonial theory, and ecofeminism between theory and practice.
+For the Academic year of 2020-2021, the directors of Gender Studies at the New School in consultation with the Gender Studies Faculty have chosen Diana Edelman as recipient of the LANG Ann Snitow Award.

 Awards given to GSSI Faculty